You will work on a research project with the following objectives:

 Please visit http://www.vacure.eu

-for more information on the project, the recruitment process and selection criteria.
-Contact for questions: [email protected]
+for more information on the project, the recruitment and selection criteria.
+Specific questions about the position can be addressed to [email protected]

 To be eligible for this H2020-MSCA-ITN funded PhD student position, you must: